TadekKostka/CS2-thing/README.md

-CS2 Thing (dont know what to call this)

-The script is held up by duct tape so it can break very easily

-Plays sounds based on enabled things

-AI features turn on Gemini generated roasts that are long af but better than valorant mode death ones, it activates when you have more deaths than kills
+# CS2 Roast Bot

+A chaotic Counter-Strike 2 assistant that monitors your gameplay via Game State Integration (GSI) and reacts to game events in real-time.
+Warning: The code is currently held together by duct tape and sheer willpower.
+It might break easily!

+## Features

+* **Gemini AI Roasts:** When your deaths exceed your kills, the bot activates Google Gemini to generate long, brutal, and highly personalized roasts.
-Valorant mode plays a sound when you get a kill or reads a mid at best roast when you die (use for authentic Valorant experince)
+* **Valorant Mode:** Experience the authentic Valorant toxicity.
+Plays a sound on every kill and reads a "mid at best" roast every time you die.

-Grenade warning plays annoying sound when in a smoke, you get flashed, or burning
+* **Grenade Warnings:** Plays an incredibly annoying sound whenever you are stuck inside a smoke, blinded by a flashbang, or burning in a molotov.

-Flashing mode flashes a image from "flashes" folder after every kill
+* **Flashing Mode:** Flashes a random image from the "flashes" folder after every kill (supports 1920x1080 resolution).

-gsi.py just prints all the data cs2 sends, made for easier creation and customization
+---

-Installation
+##  Installation & Setup

-All files for the bot are located in "Bot" folder
+All core files for the bot are located inside the "Bot" folder.

+### 1. Prerequisites
+Make sure you have Python 3.13.9 or newer installed.

+### 2. Install Dependencies
-Run this command to get all required Python packages:
+Run the following command in your terminal to install all required packages:

 pip install flask google-genai pyttsx3 pygame

-Configuration

-Place the file gamestate_integration_python.cfg in:
+### 3. CS2 Game State Integration (GSI) Configuration
+To allow the bot to receive real-time events from Counter-Strike 2, copy the "gamestate_integration_python.cfg" file and paste it into your CS2 configuration directory:

 C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg

-so the bot can receive game events.
+### 4. API Key Configuration

-Create a text file named Api_Key.txt in the bot folder and paste your Google GenAI API key in it.
+1. Create a plain text file named "Api_Key.txt" inside the "Bot" folder.
+2. Paste your Google GenAI API Key into this file.
-The bot will automatically read it at startup.
-If missing, it will alert you via speech and raise an error.
+(If the key is missing, the bot will notify you via Text-to-Speech and throw an error at startup.)

+---

-How to Use
+## How to Use

-Start the bot with:
+1. Launch the bot by running:
    python cs2thing.py
+2. Open the web interface.

-Press the button in the web interface to get a random roast.

-The roast will be spoken out loud via pyttsx3.
+3. Click the button in the web UI to trigger a random roast manually, or just play CS2 and let the bot roast your bad plays automatically via pyttsx3.

-Works alongside CS2 events if the config is correctly installed.

-Notes

-screentest.py included to check your screen resolution (the thing is made for 1920x1080)

-Make sure Python 3.13.9 or newer is installed.
+Note: If the visual effects look misaligned, run "screentest.py" to check your resolution.
+The overlay features are currently hardcoded for 1920x1080.

+---

-License
+## Credits & License

-MIT license… but seriously, it’s a roast bot… feel free to chaos
+* **License:** MIT License.
+It's a roast bot—do whatever chaos you want with it!

-Im gonna play war thunder, if i see any issues reported i might fix them

-Not hiding chat gpt helped me make this, as can be seen by the gsi.py
+* **Acknowledgment:** Not gonna hide it—ChatGPT helped a lot with this, especially with gsi.py.
+* **Support:** I'm probably playing War Thunder right now.
+If you open an issue, I might look at it and fix it later... maybe.